SKILL DOES NOT MAKES MONEY IN CONSTRUCTION

 MY OWN EXAMPLE

-When I was a labourer working for the piling companies was considering becoming a truck driver and I actually negotiated it with the bosses at the time.
+When I was a general labourer working for the a construction company, I was considering becoming a truck driver and I actually negotiated it with the bosses at the time.
 The deal was: I was going to get myself a truck diver license (from my own pocket) and the company would allow me to drive the trucks for training.

 Turns out that I wouldn't be able to get the pay rise until I was, at least, a decent driver, meaning that I would have to drive at a decent speed, load and unload the truck in a proper and safe manner, not getting fined by state polices and definitely not crashing.
 I considered what they’ve set as a standard and I estimated that it would take me about 6 months to complete it*.

 After I did a fair bit of reflection and research, based on the price he gave me as payment, I ended up not pursuing the truck driving path.
 If I had negotiated a better pay raise for truck driving maybe things would have turned out differently.
 A “way leads to another”, so who knows?

 *Maybe you don't want to wait that long.
 Consider negotiating a smaller raise in 3 months on some less ambitious goals.
 Or maybe you’re going for the big pot in a year-long project.
 It's up to you to draw your own strategy.